DTLaboratory/dtlab-ingest-scala-alligator/README.md

   * the new availability of funds from a bank account transaction
   * a door opening
   * a motion detector triggered
-  * an approaching asteroid's speed
+  * an approaching asteroid's current speed
   * etc...

 The raw data announcing these events tends to be verbose and usually